Johnelsaphiree/lvsconsultative/README.md

   <h2 align="center">JayLab- Hospital Website</h2>

-JayLabis a fully responsive hospital website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+JayLab is a fully responsive hospital website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

-<a href="https://johnelsaphiree.github.io/jaylab/"><strong>➥ Live Demo</strong></a>
+<a href="https://jaylab.netlify.app/"><strong>➥ Live Demo</strong></a>

 </div>